0x31/Project-Archive/README.md

 This project was started for the purpose of:

-1. Continue my learning of Java
+1. Continuing my learning of Java
 2. Implementing popular (de)compression algorithms (LZ77, Huffman)
 3. Learning more about file formats (starting with PNG)